 Warrior Care Network® is a partnership between Wounded Warrior Project® (WWP) and four world-renowned academic medical centers (AMCs).
 With this partnership, veterans and service members living with post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), military sexual trauma (MST), and other related conditions are provided a custom treatment plan with a path to long-term wellness.

-The Warrior Care Network treatment model delivers more than 50 hours of mental health care during a two-to-three-week intensive outpatient program that integrates evidence-based PTSD and TBI treatment for veterans with complementary alternative therapies.
+The Warrior Care Network treatment model delivers more than 50 hours of mental health care during a two-week intensive outpatient program that integrates evidence-based PTSD and TBI treatment for veterans with complementary alternative therapies.
 Participants and their families receive first-class treatment tailored specifically to their needs and individualized care to support their journey.
 This unique veteran-centric approach increases access to treatment and improves quality of life for warriors living with PTSD, TBI, and related conditions.